aws-quickstart/cdk-eks-blueprints/docs/addons/grafana-operator.md

 - `createNamespace`: (boolean) If you want CDK to create the namespace for you.

 - `values`: Arbitrary values to pass to the chart.
 Refer to the Grafana Operator [Helm Chart documentation](https://grafana-operator.github.io/grafana-operator/docs/installation/helm/) for additional details.
-It also supports all standard helm configuration options ( for Eg: https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options).
+It also supports all [standard helm configuration options.]( for Eg: https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options).

 ## Validation